para0x0dise/para0x0dise.github.io/_posts/CrackMes/2020-10-30-forn00bies Level-3.md

 ### Parity Test
 It moves the input to `EAX` at `40141E` to make the first test.

-First at offset `401423` the XOR instruction is used to update the PF flag.
-Second at offset `401426`, it uses `PUSHF` to push 16-bit of EFLAGS register and pops this value into `EBX`.
+First, at offset `401423` the XOR instruction is used to update the PF flag.
+Second, at offset `401426`, it uses `PUSHF` to push 16-bit of EFLAGS register and pops this value into `EBX`.
 Then, It makes Bit Test at offset `401428` to move PF bit to CF flag.
 ```c
 CF = PF = EFLAGS[2]
 ```
->BT(bit test): it selects a bit at specific offset (second operand) and store it into CF flag.
+>BT(bit test): it selects a bit at a specific offset (second operand) and stores it into the CF flag.

 To continue, the PF must be set.